julian-klode/blog.jak-linux.org/content/post/ubuntu-key-rotation.md

 Sigh, I need better testing infrastructure to be able to easily run arm64 tests as well (I only tested the actual booting there, not the scripts).

+shim-signed migrated to the release pocket in lunar fairly quickly, but this caused images to stop working, because the new shim was installed into images, but no kernel was available yet, so we had to demote it to proposed and block migration.
+Despite all the work done for end users, we need to be careful to roll this out for image building.

 ## another grub update for OOM issues.

 We had two grubs to release: First there was the security update for the recent set